What qualities a good manager possess?

 a) Look out for the origination of the problem and solve it by reassigning the work or taking some members out of the project.

-b) Motivate them into the project by telling them the importance of the project.
+b) Motivate them into the project by telling them about the importance of the project.

 c) Let it go the way it goes and ignore it.

-As a manager it is important to plan everything and also re-plan it when something goes out of order.
+As a manager, it is crucial to plan everything and also re-plan it when something goes out of order.
 A management aptitude test tries to find out how do you plan.
 You may be asked a direct question on your style of planning with options like these:

 a) I plan my project and update it every day with the current progress.

 b) I planned at the beginning but lost the track.
 Since the project is going OK, I don't bother.

 c) I did some presentations on how wonderful our project will be.